 One of the busiest journalists in the world

 In May 2007, I also started working full-time as a journalist and blogger, focusing specifically on the latest developments at Guantánamo and in the wider “war on terror.”
-See the homepage, or choose from “Categories” or “Archives” in the right-hand column) for these articles (well over 1,000 in total) — and a particularly useful guide to navigating these articles can be found here.
+See the homepage, or choose from “Categories” or “Archives” in the right-hand column) for these articles (over 1,500 in total) — and a particularly useful guide to navigating these articles can be found here.
 These are mostly original work, and mostly full-length articles, and they make up the most sustained commentary about Guantánamo available anywhere online.
 Many of these articles were initially published in the media mentioned above.